Canopy: Property-Driven Learning for Congestion Control: Related Work

 \textbf{Verification for ML-based systems.} Various machine learning techniques have been proposed for computer systems problems \cite{kanakis2022machine, maas2020taxonomy}, including resource allocation \cite{mishra2018caloree}, memory access prediction \cite{hashemi2018learning}, offline storage configuration recommendation \cite{klimovic2018selecta}, database query optimization \cite{kraska2021sagedb}, and storage placement optimization \cite{hao2020linnos, zhou2021learning}.
 Formal verification is a powerful tool for assessing the worst-case performance of such systems, as explored, for example, in \cite{katz2021augmenting, dethise2021analyzing}.
 Similarly, \cite{eliyahu2021verifying} verifies \lccs.
 All these approaches offer binary post-training verification feedback.

 A recent system \cite{ouroboros-mlsys23} leverages verification tools during training to generate high-quality counterexamples to augment the training dataset.
-This approach produces a binary certificate at the end of training; also, like the above schemes, there is no certified feedback during training.
-In addition, \cite{ouroboros-mlsys23}'s technique to identify input spaces to look for counterexamples applies only to supervised learning algorithms.
+This approach produces a binary certificate at the end of training; also, like the above schemes, there is no certificate feedback during training leaving no avenue to guide the learner toward property satisfaction.

-\textbf{Certified learning.} The concept of certified learning traces back to NaVer \cite{pulina2011n} and has since evolved with works like \cite{chaudhuri2014bridging} (which synthesizes program following constraints), \cite{jothimurugan2019composable, jiang2021temporal} (which leverage temporal logic formula to shape the RL reward), \cite{yangsafe} (which integrates verification into the training loop by making it differentiable), \cite{yang2024certifiably} (which includes verification with model-based RL), and \cite{anderson2020neurosymbolic} (which adds a learned shield to safeguard learning performance).
+Another approach, \cite{gong2024zoom2net}, uses a linear programming solver to correct the output of the ML model.
+However, this method incurs high computational costs and is difficult to generalize to larger neural networks.
+In contrast, our framework uses properties solely to regulate the controller's bad behavior, eliminating the need for an optimal solution from the solver.

-Unlike \sysname{}, these techniques were not aimed at the systems domain which entails considering (1) systems properties of interest, specifying and modeling them, constructing their certificates, and integrating them with system performance-related reward functions, (2) systematically using abstract interpretation, balancing over-approximation and computational cost of training when exploring systems input spaces, and (3) implementing and evaluating the certified performance of the resulting systems in practical settings.
+\textbf{Formal methods and learning.} There is a large literature on formal verification of neural networks \cite{pulina2011n,katz2017reluplex} and a growing body of work on certified learning techniques that integrate verification into the learning loop \cite{chaudhuri2014bridging,jothimurugan2019composable,mirman2018differentiable,yangsafe,yang2024certifiably}.
+However, these approaches have either considered restricted properties such as neural network robustness \cite{mirman2018differentiable}, or targeted small neurosymbolic programs \cite{yangsafe}.
+To our knowledge, we are the first to develop and apply a certified learning framework to the networked systems domain considering real-world operationally important properties.